 That you publicly state that this is the way that citizens in the state should behave.

-And that you represent to this court that you will today cease operation of your salon and not reopen until after further orders of this of the government permit you to do so.
+And that you represent to this court that you will today cease operation of your salon and not reopen until after further orders of the government permit you to do so.

 This court will consider the payment of a fine in lieu of the incarceration, which you've demonstrated that you have so clearly earned.